psy0rz/zfs_autobackup/README.md

-                        from Linux to FreeNAS, you should filter xattr) --rollback            Rollback changes on the target before starting a backup. (normally you can prevent changes by setting the readonly property on the target_fs to on) --test                dont change anything, just show what would be done (still does all read-only operations) --verbose             verbose output
+                        from Linux to FreeNAS, you should filter xattr) --rollback            Rollback changes on the target before starting a backup. (normally you can prevent changes by setting the readonly property on the target_path to on) --ignore-transfer-errors
+                        Ignore transfer errors (still checks if received filesystem exists. usefull for acltype errors) --test                dont change anything, just show what would be done (still does all read-only operations) --verbose             verbose output